jasonwhite/button/README.md

 An initial build will be done in order to ensure the build is fully up-to-date.
 If no changes have been made, this should be a quick no-op build.
-After the initial build, Brilliant Build will wait for changes and perform additional builds as needed.
+After the initial build, Button will wait for changes and perform additional builds as needed.
 Simply exit with `CTRL-C`.

 ## Building the Build System